thefezz/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 *stripInaccessible warning*

-For stripInaccessible checks on READ operation, SFCA does not have the capability to verify that only sanitized data is used after the check.
+For stripInaccessible checks on READ operation, Code Analyzer does not have the capability to verify that only sanitized data is used after the check.
 Please ensure that unsanitized data is discarded for _Object-Type_

 This is thrown for all stripInaccessible checks on READ access type.
-This is because SFGE has no way to ensure that the sanitized value returned by SecurityDecision is indeed the value used in the code that follows the check.
-Once you’ve confirmed this, you can add an engine directive to ask SFGE to ignore this in the next run.
+This is because Graph Engine has no way to ensure that the sanitized value returned by SecurityDecision is indeed the value used in the code that follows the check.
+Once you’ve confirmed this, you can add an engine directive to ask Graph Engine to ignore this in the next run.

 *Internal error*

 Internal error.
 Work in progress.
 Please ignore.

-This indicates that SFGE ran into an error while assessing the source/sink path mentioned in the violation.
+This indicates that Graph Engine ran into an error while assessing the source/sink path mentioned in the violation.
 While we continue to work on fixing these errors, please make sure that the path in question is sanitized anyway.

 #### Q: My data operation is already protected though not through a CRUD/FLS check.
 I'm confident that a CRUD/FLS check is not needed.
 How do I make the violation go away?